Ab initio study in the island of inversion within the two-major-shell valence space: Introduction

 The valence-space in-medium similarity renormalization group (VS-IMSRG) is a powerful non-perturbative \textit{ab initio} framework capable of computing a wide range of nuclear observables—including energies, charge radii, and electroweak moments and transitions—for both ground and excited states in open-shell nuclei~\cite{PhysRevLett.118.032502,PhysRevLett.113.142501,PhysRevC.93.051301,PhysRevC.96.034324,annurev:/content/journals/10.1146/annurev-nucl-101917-021120,PhysRevC.102.034320}.
 It starts from chiral \textit{NN} and 3\textit{N} interactions and non-perturbatively decouples an effective Hamiltonian within a chosen valence space.
 The diagonalization of this Hamiltonian, typically via the shell model, then yields the eigenvalues and wave functions of the many-body system.
 However, a major difficulty in applying the VS-IMSRG to the island of inversion is the need to incorporate intruder configurations that involve multiple major shells (the \textit{sd} and \textit{fp} shells).
 In conflict with it, deriving effective Hamiltonians has generally been restricted to single major-shell valence spaces due to the computational limitations of conventional shell model diagonalization.
 Recently, the VS-IMSRG derived the first \textit{ab initio} multishell valence-space Hamiltonians for this region~\cite{PhysRevC.102.034320,PhysRevC.111.054308}, but the valence space is limited to the $\pi$\textit{sd}+$\nu$\textit{sd}$f_{7/2}p_{3/2}$ shell.
 It does not reproduce the lowered 2$_1^+$ state and strong electric quadrupole transitions for $^{32}$Mg, indicating that the effective Hamiltonians within the $\pi$\textit{sd}+$\nu$\textit{sd}$f_{7/2}p_{3/2}$ shell may not fully capture the enhanced quadrupole collectivity.
 A complete treatment of cross-shell \textit{mp-mh} excitations from the \textit{sd} to the \textit{fp} shells requires effective Hamiltonians spanning the full two major oscillator shells (\textit{sdfp}).

 Diagonalizing \textit{sdfp}-shell Hamiltonians is computationally prohibitive within the conventional shell model.
-Alternatively, the quantum-number projected generator coordinate method (PGCM) has been established as an outstanding variational approximation to exact diagonalizations in shell-model valence spaces~\cite{PhysRevC.96.054310,PhysRevC.98.064324,PhysRevC.98.054311,PhysRevC.100.044308,PhysRevC.100.031303,PhysRevC.103.064302}.
-In addition, the PGCM can be readily extended to very large model spaces~\cite{PhysRevC.96.054310}.
+Alternatively, the quantum-number projected generator coordinate method (PGCM) has been established as an outstanding variational approximation to exact diagonalizations in shell-model valence spaces~\cite{PhysRevC.96.054310,PhysRevC.98.064324,PhysRevC.98.054311,PhysRevC.100.044308,PhysRevC.100.031303,PhysRevC.103.064302,PhysRevC.110.054326}.
+In addition, the PGCM can be readily extended to very large model spaces~\cite{PhysRevC.96.054310,PhysRevC.110.054326}.
+Similarly to the spirit of PGCM with explicit quasiparticle excitations, the discrete non-orthogonal shell model (DNO-SM) has been benchmarked against a full set of \textit{sd} shell exact diagonalizations and applied to heavy deformed nobelium nuclei~\cite{PhysRevC.105.054314,arXiv:2409.08210}.
 Given the demonstrated success of the valence-space extension within the VS-IMSRG framework in improving the descriptions of cross-shell correlations and enhanced quadrupole collectivity~\cite{PhysRevC.102.034320,PhysRevC.111.054308}, the PGCM presents a natural choice over the conventional shell model.
+It should be noted that a different theoretical approach that combined the density-matrix renormalization group (DMRG) with the VS-IMSRG also leads to an efficient hybrid solver for nuclear many-body problems~\cite{TICHAI2023138139,TICHAI2024138841}.